Honors Capstone Project

 Currently we are aiming to identify specific targets of UBR-5 in the GLP-1/Notch signaling pathway.
 Evidence suggests that SEL-10, which negatively regulates LIN-12/Notch signaling in C. elegans, is involved in proteasomal degradation of the Notch intracellular domain (ICD)2.
 We hypothesize that UBR-5 is regulating GLP-1 signaling in an analogous manner by binding to the ICD.
 Preliminary protein blot data with 3xFLAG-tagged GLP-1 ICD supports this hypothesis.
 In addition, we are attempting to tag UBR-5 with the 3xFLAG epitope using the CRISPR/Cas9 genome editing system.
 This reagent will be used for immunoprecipitation and mass spectrometry analysis of UBR-5 binding partners on a more global scale.

 Gu, Anniya, "UBR-5, a conserved HECT-Type E3 ubiquitin ligase, negatively regulates notch-type signaling in Caenorhabditis elegans" (2017).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1053.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.